jhipster/jhipster-lite/CONTRIBUTING.md

 ## <a name="setup"></a> Generator development setup

-JHipster Lite is a Spring Boot + Vue3 project, using Java 21.
+JHipster Lite is a Spring Boot + Vue project, using Java 21.

 Here are the most important steps.